amekkawi/jobhub/docs/api/JobWorkerMediator.md

 <a name="JobWorkerMediator"></a>

 ## JobWorkerMediator ⇐ <code>EventEmitter</code>
-Mediates communication with the tracked job's worker process.
+Responsible for forking the job's child worker process and mediating communication with it.

 **Kind**: global class
 **Extends:** <code>EventEmitter</code>